mkgarwa/OSX-Bootstrap/README.md

 # OSX-Bootstrap
 Run the script to install all essential software and applications

+#### Note: If installing full Xcode, it's better to install that first from the app store before running the bootstrap script.
+Otherwise, Homebrew can't access the Xcode libraries as the agreement hasn't been accepted yet.

 # Instructions to run

 * There are two scripts in here.
 If you are a programmer or want to install some software development applications then download `osx_bootstrap_programmer.sh`.